staff0rd/documentation/getting-started/projections.md

 * * *

-## The Number of items per shopping cart
+## The number of items per shopping cart

 The example in this step so far relied on a global state for the projection, but what if you wanted a count of the number of items in the shopping cart per shopping cart.